Equality and Diversity

 College lead on equality and diversity

 Green Templeton’s Equality & Diversity lead is Senior Tutor, Dr Alison Stenton.
 Alison has led a number of academic and student welfare initiatives in equality and diversity.
-Prior to joining Green Templeton in May 2018, she was director of the UK’s flagship widening participation medical degree at King’s (2010-2014); also at King’s, Alison led the College’s work on harassment and sexual violence in response to the UUK’s Changing the Culture report (2016).
+Prior to joining Green Templeton in May 2018, she was director of the UK’s flagship widening participation medical degree at King’s (2010-2014); also at King’s, Alison led King’s College London’s work on harassment and sexual violence in response to the UUK’s Changing the Culture report (2016).

 An inclusive tea and cake mixer was held for new and continuing students, inspired by the concept of “Inclusive Practice”, a model approach for the design and delivery of student support.